-- 1.1 How global trends in public health practice, commerce and culture contribute to health and the quality and availability of health services locally and internationally. - 1.2 The role of key actors in global health including the World Health Organization, United Nations, World Bank, multilateral and bilateral organisations, foundations, nongovernmental organisations (NGOs); and their interactions, power, governance and different approaches to global health (for example, emergency aid versus long term development and horizontal versus vertical approaches: Horizontal approach addressing a range of diseases and determinants of health, e.g. comprehensive primary care, versus a vertical approach focusing on one disease, e.g. a disease-specific immunization programme). - 1.3 How global actors provide resources, funding and direction for health practice and research locally and globally, and the effects that this has on individual and population health.
+1.1 How global trends in public health practice, in commerce and in culture contribute to health and the quality and availability of health services locally and internationally.1.2 The role of key actors in global health including the World Health Organization, United

+Nations, World Bank, multilateral and bilateral organisations, foundations, non-governmental organisations (NGOs); and their interactions, power, governance and different approaches to global health.

+1.3 How global actors provide resources, funding and direction for health practice and research locally and globally, and the effects that this has on individual and population health.
 1.4 How global funding mechanisms can influence the design and outcome of research strategies and policies, and how policies made at a global or national level can impact on health at a local level.